You don’t have to be an

 As opposed to desktop design, mobile users have a much smaller canvas to focus their attention on.
 Content will always be of the utmost importance, especially in terms of providing value for the user and improving your SEO as a result.
 Nevertheless, bear in mind that mobile means more scrolling, so try to ensure that your content is not unnecessarily lengthy.

 In the design process, there is no fixed formula.
 Different projects frequently require a different approach and it is important to consider this as part of your planning process.
-Ultimately, you should base your decisions on what makes more sense for your business.
-Above all you should keep in mind that mobile and its usage is only likely to rise in the coming years.
+However, you should keep in mind that mobile and its usage is likely to rise in the coming years.